Second International Workshop on

 Venue

-For infrmation about the venue, please refere to the SEMANTiCS website.
+For information about the conference venue, please refer to the SEMANTiCS website.